polkadot-developers/polkadot-docs/infrastructure/general/setup-full.md

 description: Instructions on how to set up a full node in accordance to your platform and the differences between different node types.
 ---

+## Introduction

-If you're building dApps or products on a Substrate-based chain like Polkadot, Kusama, or a custom Substrate implementation, you want the ability to run a node-as-a-back-end.
+If you're building dApps or products on a Polkadot SDK-based chain like Polkadot, Kusama, or a custom implementation, you want the ability to run a node-as-a-back-end.
 After all, relying on your infrastructure is always better than a third-party-hosted one in this brave new decentralized world.

-This guide will show you how to connect to [Polkadot](https://polkadot.network/), but the same process applies to any other [Substrate](https://substrate.io)-based chain.
+This guide will show you how to connect to [Polkadot](https://polkadot.network/){target=\_blank}, but the same process applies to any other [Polkadot SDK](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/polkadot_sdk/index.html){target=\_blank}-based chain.

 <!-- TODO - maybe we keep this as a "intro" page for the infrastructure section, and make this page more focused post-merge? -->